snowplow/snowplowanalytics.com/_posts/2018-06-14-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 In brief, that release let you configure Snowplow to hash any PII-containing fields, be they a [Canonical event model][canonical-event-model] field, or a property within a self-describing event or context.

-With this new release, users of Snowplow real-time now have the option to configure a stream of events which contain the hashed values, alongside their original values.
+With this new release, users of Snowplow real-time now have the option to configure a stream of events which contain the hashed values alongside their original values.
 You can think of these pairs as similar to:

 {% highlight bash %}
 "d4bd092ce3df26df6f492296ef8e4daf71be4ac9" -> "10.0.2.1"